3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 There is no shortage of pubs in Edinburgh, but if you need a little guidance, here are some recommendations:

-The final stop on this 3 days in Edinburgh itinerary begins at Edinburgh Castle.
-From there, you’ll venture to Dean’s Village, have lunch in Stockbridge, and then spend the rest of the day visiting the Royal Botanic Gardens and Scottish National Gallery, ending the day with a movie at The Cameo Picturehouse.
+The final stop on this 3 days in Edinburgh itinerary begins in Dean Village.
+From there, you’ll have lunch in Stockbridge, and then spend the rest of the day visiting the Royal Botanic Gardens and Scottish National Gallery, ending the day with a movie at The Cameo Picturehouse.

 Dean Village